ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week6/index.md

   readings like Stack Overflow or blog posts with design ideas), and students or course staff discussions you had in-person.
 Please do collaborate and give credit to your collaborators.

+Submit a PDF containing this writeup to the `pa6-doc` assignment.
+Submit your code, including all tests, and **also including the same PDF in the root of the repository as design.pdf**, to the `pa6-code` assignment.
+This dual submission is best for us to review and grade the assignments.

+Happy hacking!

+## Extensions

+- Add structure update (e.g. `setfst!` from class)
+- Add structural equality (choose a new operator if you like)
+- Update your compiler with extensions from previous assignments to support heap allocation (e.g. REPL, JIT, and so on).
+Leave out any new tag checks related to heap-allocated values as appropriate.

 ## Grading